MobDude/Discord_MovieBot/README.md

 - [x] Dropdown functionality for multiple results
 - [x] Remove movies by entering a movie's name
 - [x] Display movie posters on embed
+- [x] Autmatically create and start Discord scheduled events

 ## Future Ideas:
+- [ ] Add more details to the Discord scheduled events
-- [ ] Autmatically create and start discord events, pinging @moviegoer role
+- [ ] Pinging @moviegoer role when event starts
 - [ ] Integrate with google sheets for stats
 - [ ] Implement rating commands
 - [ ] Show stats in embed